ucli-tools/.github/profile/docs/prompt.md

 1. Follow the standard directory structure.
 2. Use the standard Makefile pattern exactly as shown.
 3. Include all required functions in the bash script.
-4. Use consistent color coding for terminal output (as demonstrated in ucli-home.sh).
+4. Use consistent color coding for terminal output (as demonstrated in ucli-docs.sh).
 5. Include comprehensive help documentation.
 6. Follow the Apache 2.0 ThreeFold license.